Dragon1 Standard: Concepts

 • With this visualization, you can easily relate concepts to ambitions, strategic starting points, and goals.

-• By visualizing the main concepts, you enable board members, directors, and management to direct and impactful steer on implementing changes, renewal, and innovation in the organization.
+• By visualizing the main concepts, you enable board members, directors, and management to direct and steer with impact on implementing changes, renewal, and innovation in the organization.

 The main reason architects work with principles is: